arf-contrib/py-kickstart/README.md

 # pykickstart
-It sets up a new python project the way I like to set up empty python projects.
-There's really not more to say.
+This is a simple script to set up a new python project.
+It creates a yml file for github actions to run isort and Black on pull requests, creates empty requirements.txt, LICENSE and README.md files, and initializes git.